EtricKombat/KOBman_old/docs/von-network_log.md

 Reading state information...
 Done python-pip is already the newest version (9.0.1-2.3~ubuntu1.18.04.1).
-The following packages were automatically installed and are no longer required: bridge-utils libllvm7 ubuntu-fan
+The following packages were automatically installed and are no longer required: aufs-tools bridge-utils cgroupfs-mount libllvm7 linux-headers-5.3.0-51 linux-headers-5.3.0-51-generic linux-image-5.3.0-51-generic linux-modules-5.3.0-51-generic linux-modules-extra-5.3.0-51-generic pigz ubuntu-fan
 Use 'sudo apt autoremove' to remove them.
-0 upgraded, 0 newly installed, 0 to remove and 22 not upgraded.
+0 upgraded, 0 newly installed, 0 to remove and 23 not upgraded.
 Traceback (most recent call last):
   File "/usr/local/bin/pip", line 7, in <module>
     from pip._internal.cli.main import main
-ModuleNotFoundError: No module named 'pip._internal' Reading package lists...
+ModuleNotFoundError: No module named 'pip'
+Reading package lists...
 Done
 Building dependency tree
 Reading state information...
 Done
-Package 'docker-engine' is not installed, so not removed Package 'docker' is not installed, so not removed Package 'docker.io' is not installed, so not removed The following packages were automatically installed and are no longer required: aufs-tools bridge-utils cgroupfs-mount libllvm7 pigz ubuntu-fan Use 'sudo apt autoremove' to remove them.
+Package 'docker-engine' is not installed, so not removed Package 'docker' is not installed, so not removed Package 'docker.io' is not installed, so not removed Package 'docker-ce-cli' is not installed, so not removed Package 'docker-ce' is not installed, so not removed The following packages were automatically installed and are no longer required: aufs-tools bridge-utils cgroupfs-mount libllvm7 linux-headers-5.3.0-51 linux-headers-5.3.0-51-generic linux-image-5.3.0-51-generic linux-modules-5.3.0-51-generic linux-modules-extra-5.3.0-51-generic pigz ubuntu-fan
-The following packages will be REMOVED: docker-ce docker-ce-cli
+Use 'sudo apt autoremove' to remove them.
-0 upgraded, 0 newly installed, 2 to remove and 22 not upgraded.
+0 upgraded, 0 newly installed, 0 to remove and 23 not upgraded.
-After this operation, 281 MB disk space will be freed.
-(Reading database ...
-200279 files and directories currently installed.)
-Removing docker-ce (5:19.03.11~3-0~ubuntu-bionic) ...
-Removing docker-ce-cli (5:19.03.11~3-0~ubuntu-bionic) ...
-Processing triggers for man-db (2.8.3-2ubuntu0.1) ...
 # Executing docker install script, commit: 26ff363bcf3b3f5a00498ac43694bf1c7d9ce16c
 + sh -c apt-get update -qq >/dev/null
 W: Target Packages (stable/binary-amd64/Packages) is configured multiple times in /etc/apt/sources.list:51 and /etc/apt/sources.list.d/docker.list:1